kleberrangel/tigerlinux.github.io/recipes/asterisk/mfcr2-asterisk-gateway/README.md

 ## What kind of hardware and software you need ?.

 This is aimed to production, so I pass the "testing" recomendations: You need a bare metal !.
 A physical server.
-Also you need a telephony card, fully compatible with asterisk/dahdi and with Centos 6 support.
-Why don't we use Centos 7 ??..
-You can: But I recommend to keep Centos 6 as first option.
-Not all drivers are still fully tested on C-7.
+Also you need a telephony card, fully compatible with asterisk/dahdi and with Centos 6 and 7 support.

 About the software: You'll need a machine with the following software requeriments:

-* Centos 6 (32 or 64) fully updated.
+* Centos 6 (32 or 64 bits) fully updated, or Centos 7 (64 bits) fully updated.
 * EPEL Repository installed.
 For EPEL install instruction see: https://fedoraproject.org/wiki/EPEL.